hyungmogu/ctci/README.md

 ### August 9th, 2017
 1. Solved queue in linked list form using python (part of review)
+2. Solved queue in array form using python (part of review)

 ### August 8th, 2017
 1. Solved stack in array form using python (part of review)